-When you study a postgraduate degree in human resources with Curtin Business School (CBS), you’ll broaden your understanding in subjects such as HR strategy, planning, attraction and retention of staff, learning and development, pay systems and rewards, performance management, and workplace relations.
+When you study a postgraduate degree in human resources with Curtin, you’ll broaden your understanding in subjects such as HR strategy, planning, attraction and retention of staff, learning and development, pay systems and rewards, performance management, and workplace relations.

 Professionals in this field may work in a wide range of industries, and roles can include human resource management, recruitment consulting, industrial relations management, and training or change management specialisations.